AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

     * release <X> and the line is set
     * the end of a line becomes the new origin from which you can draw another one
     * click with the left mouse button to set a pixel to change once again the origin of the lines
+  * you can only UNDO the last action like before
   * when you are done with drawing:
     * click on the "create new cell" button: you can choose to define the new cell or cancel
     * if effectively drawn: